 Generic Drug Rule

-As explained in our previous blog, actions taken by generic drug manufacturers are limited by the current regulatory framework.
+Actions taken by generic drug manufacturers are limited by the current regulatory framework.
 Both generic-drug manufacturers and brand-name drug manufacturers must obtain FDA approval.
 However, a generic drug is required to maintain the same labeling as its corresponding brand-name drug (with some limited exceptions).
 The process through which labels are changed is via the Changes Being Effected (CBE) supplement process.
 Only brand-name manufacturers may use the CBE process.
 If the FDA approves a brand-name manufacturer’s label change, generic-drug manufacturers must make that same change to the corresponding generic drug’s label as soon as possible.

 In a recent case, the Supreme Court found because the FDA prohibits generic-drug manufacturers from independently altering their labels to reflect newly acquired information about the effects of their drug, they cannot be liable for failing to make such changes.
 This ruling limited product liability plaintiffs’ remedies and generic manufacturer liability.